[x]

 Then there's that sound again.

 My eyes crack open, eyelashes gummed together.
 I try looking at the ceiling of the ragged wall-tent that’s been my home these last six days, trying to get my eyes to focus.
-Through the sliding grey wisps that cloud my morning vision I can just about make out the bug that woke me with its creaks and clicks, it’s as big as my thumb.
-I watch as it picks its way through the silk-wrapped corpses of an absentee spider’s pantry.
+Through the sliding grey wisps and spots that cloud my morning vision I can just about make out the bug that woke me with its creaks and clicks, it’s as big as my thumb.
+I watch as it picks its way through the silk-wrapped corpses of some absentee spider’s pantry.
 I think about my bitch of a wife.
-I let the bug live.

-The stale stench of Perique and acrid sweat fills my fly-blown den, but there’s something else too, something I know I should be able to place.
 The taste in my mouth makes me gag.
 I try to sit up, but a pain shoots across my back and into my skull like someone’s just towed a worm through my spine.
-Fuck, how long have I been asleep?

 As I throw back the tent flap I’m already yelling, no words, just the killing yell that accompanies the slash of cavalry sabres and the rise and fall of rifle butts and bayonets, the cries of women and babies.